rcsb/ciftools-java/README.md

 text-based and binary files should be handled the same way.

 ## Performance
-The implementation can read the entire PDB archive in 102 s.
+The implementation can read the entire PDB archive in 101 s.
 This is achieved by lazy decoding and parsing - all columns are decoded the first time when they are actually requested.
 Thus, the parsing overhead is kept minimal.

 Plots and details coming soon.

 ## Getting Started
-CIFTools is distributed by Maven Central.
-To get started, append your ```pom.xml``` by:
+CIFTools is distributed by maven.
+To get started, append your `pom.xml` by:
 ```xml
 <dependency>
   <groupId>org.rcsb</groupId>